ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    value that represents a target architecture specific address
 >    space identifier AS.
 >
->    The action is the same as for `DW_OP_breg`<N>, except that R is
+>    The action is the same as for `DW_OP_breg`, except that R is used
->    used as the register number, B is used as the byte displacement,
+>    as the register number, B is used as the byte displacement, and
->    and AS is used as the address space identifier.
+>    AS is used as the address space identifier.
 >
 >    The DWARF expression is ill-formed if AS is not one of the values
 >    defined by the target architecture specific `DW_ASPACE_*` values.